-The cost of acrylic roof coating is between $0.50 and $3.00 per sq. ft and depends on sealant type and the number of coats.
-The standard and most sought-after acrylic-based coating combine urethane, silicone, rubbers, and elastomeric.
+The cost of acrylic roof coating is between $0.50 and $3.00 per sq. ft and depends on the sealant type and the number of coats.
+The standard and most sought-after acrylic-based coating combines urethane, silicone, rubbers, and elastomeric.

 You can opt for this roof coating restoration system as it can: